l-e-x/leos/modules/annotate/README.txt

 ANNOTATE APPLICATION
 --------------------------------------------------------------------------------
 Annotate
-This application is divided in two parts
+This application is divided in three parts
 1)  client
 2)  server
+3)  config

 CLIENT
 --------------------------------------------------------------------------------